nshimaza/thread-supervisor/README.md

 ## Motivation

-Unlike Unix process, plain Haskell thread, created by forkIO, has no parent-child relation each other in its lifecycle management.
+Unlike Unix process, plain Haskell thread, created by `forkIO`, has no parent-child relation each other in its lifecycle management.
 This means termination of parent thread doesn't result its children also terminated.
 This is good design as a low level API because it gives user greatest